Last Updated on September 11, 2022 by Melissa S.

 Despite the fact that I save up for Christmas throughout the year via Plum , I am definitely still guilty of buying Christmas things that are pretty unnecessary.
 In order to save money at Christmas, I took a careful look at what I was actually buying that I could cut out or reduce.

 I managed to eliminate or reduce spending in six significant areas to save money, clutter and time.
 In this post, I will explain how I cut out each one and how you might be able to do the same.

 It’s not just the actual cards that are the expense, but sending them can be a fortune!
 With social media keeping us all connected these days I think significantly fewer people are sending cards, especially when you consider most end up in the recycling in the new year.

 I decided I was going to join in a couple of years ago when it cost me around £14 in second class stamps to send, on top of the cost of the cards.
 Of course, there are a few family members that still expect a card.
-Even worse, my husband used to buy individual Clinton cards for his family every year at approximately £2 each; I left him to this as my family don’t expect that and I have always thought it was a waste of money.

 As a compromise, we bought a set of 10 greetings cards for £5 from our daughter’s school featuring her own design and name.
 This was enough to give to members of both our families at a fraction of the cost, while giving them a personalised design, not to mention supporting school funds.

 If my daughter’s school didn’t do this, I would buy a cheap box of supermarket cards and again only send to those few that the upset of not sending would cancel out any gain (i.e. cantankerous old Aunt Edith and such like.)

 Savings: Approx £20 in stamps and cards, plus a couple of hours of time!